Brakistad/celery/README.md

 To start working with SplineSandbox, follow these steps:

+### Codespace supported

+Using codespaces, you can run this development environment directly in the browser, Or by using the [Visual Studio Github Codespaces](https://marketplace.visualstudio.com/items?itemName=GitHub.codespaces) extension, it will run connected through your local vscode client.

 ### Prerequisites

 1. Ensure you have [Visual Studio Code](https://code.visualstudio.com/download) installed on your machine.